-Well, we need to first understand what is hereditary.
+Well, we need to first understand what is hereditary or inheritance.
 Hereditary is a process of passing family traits across generations through genes.
 The genes are not only responsible for passing good traits across the family members but many negative traits responsible for various diseases are also passed on from family members across their generations.

-There are many diseases believed to be hereditary, the common ones include heart disease, high blood pressure, Alzheimer’s disease, arthritis, diabetes, cancer, obesity among others.
+There are many diseases believed to be hereditary, the common ones include heart disease, high blood pressure, Alzheimer’s disease, arthritis, diabetes, cancer, obesity, among others.
 These all diseases are examples of multifactorial inheritance, also called complex or polygenic inheritance.
-Generally, cause of multifactorial inheritance is a combination of environmental factors and mutations in multiple genes.
+Multifactorial inheritance is a complex medical state wherein lot of factors are involved to cause birth defects.
+Generally, the causes of multifactorial inheritance are combination of environmental factors and mutations in multiple genes.

 Now coming on to heart disease’s connection with your ancestral genes.
 There is one factor which keeps us wondering, how come a person without having any vices such as smoking and drinking get heart disease at the age of 40 or less but a person with moderate to heavy drinking and smoking habits live a longer life.
 Even people thriving on burgers and junk foods can live till 90s whereas some pure vegetarian people have a heart attack at 40.
 Well, answer to this question lies in your genes which are transferred from your ancestors.
 It has been found that inherited heart conditions passes on through families and can affect people of any ages and can be life-threatening too.

-Cardiomyopathies, inherited arrhythmias (abnormal heart rhythms) and very high cholesterol levels are some of the most common inherited heart conditions.
+Cardiomyopathies, inherited arrhythmias (abnormal heart rhythms) and very high cholesterol levels are some of the most common genetic heart conditions.

-Inherited Cardiomyopathies: Cardiomyopathies is a condition impacting the heart muscles.
-The causes of Cardiomyopathies are exactly not known yet, but it has found that they are inherited.
+Inherited Cardiomyopathies: Cardiomyopathies are muscular heart conditions impacting the heart muscles.
+The causes of Cardiomyopathies are exactly not known yet, but it has been found that they are inherited.